 Taxis in Madrid

-Taxis are a popular way to get around in Madrid.
-They are reasonably priced, but to avoid getting 'taken for a ride' it is important for new arrivals to know where they are going and the best way to get there.
-While most taxi drivers do their job with integrity, by law a taxi is only obliged to take the cheapest route if the passenger indicates which route that is.
+Taxis in Madrid are a popular way to get around the city.
+They are reasonably priced, but to avoid getting ‘taken for a ride’, it is important to know where you are going and the best way to get there.
+While most taxi drivers do their job with integrity, by law, a taxi is only obliged to take the cheapest route if the passenger indicates which route that is.

 There are multiple taxi ranks in the city, but taxis can also be hailed on the street.
-Alternatively, expats can book taxis in advance.
+Alternatively, you can book taxis in advance.

-Ride-hailing applications such as Uber and Cabify are also widely available in Madrid.
-These may be the best option for new arrivals who cannot speak Spanish or any of the local languages, as they mitigate the language barrier.
+Ride-hailing applications such as Uber, Cabify and Bolt are also widely available in Madrid.
+Cabify, a Spanish company founded in Madrid, is particularly popular and well-established in the city.
+These may be the best option for expats who cannot speak Spanish or any of the local languages, as they mitigate the language barrier.

 Cycling in Madrid

-Despite some restrictions during rush hour, bikes are also allowed on public transport.
+Despite some restrictions during rush hour, bikes are generally also allowed on public transport.

-In addition to BiciMAD, Madrid's electric bike-sharing service, there are plenty of bike rental shops throughout the city.
+BiciMAD, Madrid’s electric bike-sharing service, has expanded significantly and is one of Europe’s largest bike-sharing networks.
+There are also traditional bike rental shops throughout the city.

 Driving in Madrid

-Driving in Spain can be harrowing, as many local drivers don’t follow the rules of the road and drive quite aggressively.
-There’s also limited parking, and most expats living here find it far easier to get around on public transport.
+Driving in Spain can be harrowing, as many local drivers don’t follow the rules of the road very closely and drive quite aggressively.
+There’s also limited parking, and you’ll probably find it far easier to get around on public transport.

-Expats who do choose to drive and buy a car in Madrid should expect to deal with mountains of paperwork and challenges when driving in the city.
-Spain is infamous for its bureaucracy, and expats will need to secure an NIE number and driving permit or licence before hitting the road to enjoy their new set of wheels.
-See Transport and Driving in Spain for more on obtaining a driving licence in Spain.
+If you do choose to drive and buy a car in Madrid, expect to deal with mountains of paperwork.
+Spain is infamous for its bureaucracy, and you’ll need to secure an NIE number and driving permit or licence before hitting the road to enjoy your new set of wheels.

-When parking, people generally bump their way into parking spaces and care less for the condition of their car or that of others than one might be used to.
-Expect scrapes, scratches and dents – they are inevitable.
-Expats should also never leave anything of value visible in their car, or it may be broken into.
+When parking, drivers might bump their way into parking spaces and generally care less for the condition of their car or others’ than you might expect.
+Expect scrapes, scratches and dents.

 Expat Health Insurance